ductwork/ductwork/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [LGPLv3.0 License](https://github.com/ductwork/ductwork/blob/main/LICENSE-LGPL.txt).

 ## Code of Conduct